tzeikob/javascript-patterns/control-flow/parallel-execution/README.md

 ## Explanation ##

 In a such a parallel execution context we should take special care to handle the execution by following two important rules, in case an error is thrown the completion callback should be called **once** given that error and the execution shall be considered as rejected.
 On the other hand in the case all tasks are completed successfully, the completion callback should be called **once** along with any collected results.
-This pattern can be differentiated into two distinct sub-patterns, one referring to parallel execution of unlimited number of tasks and the other as parallel execution of limited number of tasks in batches.

-### Unlimited parallel execution ###

-This pattern referring to the use case where we have a collection of asynchronous tasks invoked all at once waiting for all of them to complete by counting every time the callback of a task is invoked.

-Assume we have an `execution` function expecting a collection of asynchronous `tasks` along with an `input` and the `completion callback`.
-This function's responsibility is to handle the invocation of each task in a parallel and to achieve that is using two variables in order to keep the state of the execution at any given time, one variable called `completed` to count the number of completed tasks and another one called `rejected` which is a boolean indicating that a task has already thrown an error and the execution should be considered canceled.
+Let's say we have an `execution` function expecting a collection of asynchronous `tasks` along with an `input` and the `completion callback`.
+This function's responsibility is to handle the invocation of each task in a parallel and to achieve that we're using two variables in order to keep the state of the execution at any given time, one variable called `completed` to count the number of completed tasks and another one called `rejected` which is a boolean indicating that a task has already thrown an error and the execution should be considered canceled.

 ```javascript
 function execution (tasks, input, callback) {